Your cart

 • An ancestral ritual

-Entirely hand-crafted in France, at only 100 numbered copies
+Entirely handcrafted in France, with only 100 numbered copies

 It pays tribute to the Maison 's earliest creations and to the art of brushmaking as it existed in 1875.

-This brush was designed to respect the emblematic gesture of the "100 brush strokes" of the time.
-This ritual distributes the scalp's natural oils throughout the hair, keeping it dense, shiny and in good condition, while purifying it of dandruff and dust.
+This brush was designed to replicate the iconic "100 brush strokes" ritual of the era.
+This ritual distributes the natural oils from the scalp throughout the hair, keeping it thick, shiny, and healthy, while purifying it of dandruff and dust.

 An ancestral ritual

-Entirely hand-crafted in France, at only 100 numbered copies
+Entirely handcrafted in France, with only 100 numbered copies

 It pays tribute to the Maison 's earliest creations and to the art of brushmaking as it existed in 1875.

-This brush was designed to respect the emblematic gesture of the "100 brush strokes" of the time.
-This ritual distributes the scalp's natural oils throughout the hair, keeping it dense, shiny and in good condition, while purifying it of dandruff and dust.
+This brush was designed to replicate the iconic "100 brush strokes" ritual of the era.
+This ritual distributes the natural oils from the scalp throughout the hair, keeping it thick, shiny, and healthy, while purifying it of dandruff and dust.

 the 1875 collector's brush